ML4C: Seeing Causality Through Latent Vicinity: Abstract

 \section{Abstract}

 Supervised Causal Learning (SCL) aims to learn causal relations from observational data by accessing previously seen datasets associated with ground truth causal relations.
 This paper presents a first attempt at addressing a fundamental question: \textit{What are the benefits from supervision and how does it benefit?} Starting from seeing that SCL is not better than random guessing if the learning target is non-identifiable a priori, we propose a two-phase paradigm for SCL by explicitly considering structure identifiability.
 Following this paradigm, we tackle the problem of SCL on discrete data and propose ML4C.
 The core of ML4C is a binary classifier with a novel learning target: it classifies whether an Unshielded Triple (UT) is a v-structure or not.
-Starting from an input dataset with the corresponding skeleton provided, ML4C orients each UT once it is classified as a v-structure.
+Specifically, starting from an input dataset with the corresponding skeleton provided, ML4C orients each UT once it is classified as a v-structure.
 These v-structures are together used to construct the final output.
-To address the fundamental question of SCL, we propose a principled method for ML4C featurization: we exploit the vicinity of a given UT (i.e., the neighbors of UT in skeleton), and derive features by considering the conditional dependencies and structural entanglement within the vicinity.
-We further prove that ML4C is asymptotically perfect.
-Last but foremost, thorough experiments conducted on benchmark datasets demonstrate that ML4C remarkably outperforms other state-of-the-art algorithms in terms of accuracy, robustness, tolerance and transferability.
+To address the fundamental question of SCL, we propose a principled method for ML4C featurization: we exploit the vicinity of a given UT (i.e., the neighbors of UT in the skeleton), and derive features by considering the conditional dependencies and structural entanglement within the vicinity.
+We further prove that ML4C is asymptotically correct.
+Thorough experiments conducted on benchmark datasets demonstrate that ML4C remarkably outperforms other state-of-the-art algorithms in terms of accuracy, reliability, robustness and tolerance.
 In summary, ML4C shows promising results on validating the effectiveness of supervision for causal learning.
+Our codes are publicly available at \href{https://github.com/microsoft/ML4C}{https://github.com/microsoft/ML4C}.